Beneficial Insects for your Garden:

 Butterflies & Moths:

 Butterflies are as beneficial to your garden as they are beautiful.
-As everyone knows, butterflies are amazing pollinators, but so are their relatives, moths!
+As everyone knows that butterflies are amazing pollinators, but so are their relatives, moths!
 In order to attract butterflies and moths to your garden to pollinate, make sure to plant as many flowering plants as you can.
 Pro tip: Plant milkweed to attract monarch butterflies!
 Although a sighting is uncommon in Alberta, monarchs are heavily dependent on milkweed.
 The hummingbird clearwing moth is an excellent pollinator as well as a feat to see.
 These moths are often mistaken for hummingbirds due to their enormous size.